Can I have different holiday pay and time off policies for different employees?

 What is a floating holiday?

 One of the best ways to create a more inclusive holiday policy for your workplace is to offer floating holidays.
 This gives employees a set number of days to celebrate times that are special to them.
 These events can be religious, cultural, or something more personal.

 You might start by looking at your current list of paid or unpaid holidays.
 Which ones are religious or not likely to be observed by everyone?
 You probably already provide New Year’s Day as a holiday, but what about the Lunar New Year?
 It is often a good idea to give employees two or three floating days off to use as they see fit.

-In many employer policies, neither planned nor floating holidays can be carried over to the next year if they go unused during the year in which they are granted.
-If the floating holidays you provide are not enough, then employees will likely appreciate it if you let them use their personal time off or other days to celebrate.
+In many employer policies, neither planned nor floating holidays are carried over to the next year if they go unused during the year in which they are granted.
+If the floating holidays you provide are not enough, then employees will most likely appreciate it if you let them use their personal time off or other days to celebrate.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.